“OVERCOMING Traumatic Stress”…Fibromyalgia and PTSD – Book Share II

 And one thing I particularly appreciated about the book is that it VALIDATED the traumatization for me.
 There had been so many elements to my traumatization, spread out over time…some I clearly knew, others I had known were things I had felt for some time, but I never actually distinguished them as traumatizing effects…it was amazing to discover.

 So in reading the book, while it affirmed for me that I had indeed have overcome much of my traumatic stress, it also made me realize I still had a few remnants of my behavior hanging around that could be attributed to my traumatic stress that I had never realized before.
-Like…when I read that we may feel a sense of danger everywhere, so therefore we are “checking what others have done to make sure they have done it properly”…um, yeah, I’m sure my family can attest that I may be inclined to do that at times in situations that involve safety (insert eye roll from my family here).
+Like…when I read that we may feel a sense of danger everywhere, so therefore we are “checking what others have done to make sure they have done it properly”…um, yeah, I’m sure my family can attest that I may be inclined to do that at times in situations that involve safety.

 And that whisper thin layer of stress that seems to be just under the surface ALL THE TIME…that underlying “edge” that I had noticed on the trip home that had become such an ingrained part of me that I wasn’t even aware of it?
 Early on in the book I found that…”This FEELING OF BEING ON “RED” ALERT – assessing potential danger all the time – can be extremely draining as your senses have to work overtime to achieve this high level of security.”…bang…nailed it…that’s sure sounds like it could be the underlying ever-present strain that I finally became aware of.